Skip to content

 Hyaluronic acid is a substance that already exists naturally in your body.
 It is present in the skin, joints, and eyes.
 As the years go by, natural production decreases — and it is precisely this loss that contributes to the appearance of wrinkles, grooves, and the loss of facial volume that bothers us so much.
-The filling consists of strategically replenishing this substance, restoring to the face the volume, support, and contours that time has taken away.
+The treatment consists of strategically replenishing this substance, restoring to the face the volume, support, and contours that time has taken away.

 One of the great advantages of hyaluronic acid fillers is their versatility.
 I can treat practically any area of the face that has lost volume or needs better definition.
-Each region requires a specific type of product — denser or more fluid — and a particular application technique.
+Each region requires a specific type of product — denser or more fluid — and a particular injection technique.
 Here are the areas I most frequently treat in my office:

 The nasolabial fold is the line that runs from the side of the nose to the corner of the mouth.
 It is one of the most common complaints from my patients, as it deepens with age and gives the face a tired and aged appearance.
 With fillers, I gradually soften this line without completely eliminating it — which would look artificial — but enough to rejuvenate the expression.
-Often, the secret lies in filling not only the fold itself but also restoring volume in the malar region (cheekbone), which, when it descends with gravity, is the true cause of the deepening of the fold.
+Often, the key lies in treating not only the fold itself but also restoring volume in the malar region (cheekbone), which, when it descends with gravity, is the true cause of the deepening of the fold.

 The definition of the jawline is one of the most transformative applications of facial fillers.
 A well-defined jaw angle conveys youth, determination, and beauty.
 With high-density products, I can create or enhance the jaw angle, define the entire jawline, and even correct small asymmetries.
 It is a procedure I particularly value because it significantly improves the patient's profile, both in women and men.
 For those seeking refinement in this area permanently, genioplasty or mentoplasty can be excellent surgical alternatives.

 The cheekbones are fundamental structures for a youthful and attractive face.
 With aging, the malar fat descends, and the region loses projection.
 Filling the malar region not only restores lost volume but also subtly lifts the adjacent tissues, indirectly improving the nasolabial fold and the periorbital area.
-When the volume loss is more pronounced, facial fat grafting may be a more lasting option, as it uses the patient's own fat and offers regenerative benefits through stem cells.
+When the volume loss is more pronounced, facial fat grafting may be a longer-lasting option, as it uses the patient's own fat and offers regenerative benefits through stem cells.

 Deep dark circles — that dark groove between the lower eyelid and the cheek — are a frequent complaint.
 Filling this area is delicate and requires refined technique, as the skin there is extremely thin.
 I use specific low-density products and apply with a cannula to minimize risks.
 The result is a softening of the groove that eliminates that permanent tired appearance.
-For more complex cases involving excess skin or fat bags, blepharoplasty may be the best indication.
+For more complex cases involving excess skin or fat bags, blepharoplasty may be the best option.

 Volume loss in the temples is a subtle but significant sign of aging.
 When the temples sink, the upper third of the face loses support, and the eyebrows may droop, giving the face a skeletal appearance.
 Filling this area is simple, quick, and produces a remarkable rejuvenating effect, restoring the natural convexity of the region.

 These are the lines that descend from the corners of the mouth toward the chin, giving the face a sad expression.
 Filling these lines, combined with restoring volume in the malar region, significantly softens this aspect.
-For more comprehensive results in rejuvenating the lower portion of the face, facelift may be considered in cases of moderate to severe sagging.
+For more comprehensive results in rejuvenating the lower portion of the face, facelift may be recommended in cases of moderate to severe sagging.

 One of the questions I receive most from patients is: "Doctor, do you use a needle or a cannula?"
 The answer is: it depends on the area and the goal.
 Each technique has its specific advantages, and I use both according to the needs of each case.